Mahmoud1205/PocketBoy/README.md

 The PocketBoy is made so you can kill time offline anywhere you are.
 It is very small (approximately 8x5cm) to easily fit in a pocket and has a strong battery which can be easily replaced.
 It also has a passive buzzer and vibration motor for extra immersion.

+This is a project for the Hack Club Fallout program.

 ## How to use the PocketBoy

 ## Fabrication and Assembly Info